 For the VPC, you need a VPC tag and ensure the VPC is Interconnect Enabled.
 (You will provide the VPC tag when you configure your virtual interface.)

-On the Host Private Networks page, select the VPCs to be tagged for interconnection with the SD-WAN and choose Add Tag from the Tag Actions dropdown menu.
-Enter a tag name and select the box for Enable for InterConnect and click Add.
+On the Host Private Networks page, select the VPCs to be tagged for interconnection with the SD-WAN and choose Add Tag from the Tag Actions drop-down list.
+Enter a tag name and select the box for Enable for InterConnect then click Add.

 Creating a connection to AWS